There’s no way around it: if you’re not using Google Ads, you’re already behind the times—and behind your competition.

 And just as importantly, Google is able to show ads to extremely specific groups of users (selected by search term, location, age, interests, and hundreds of other options) in order to find the perfect audience for every advertisement.

-But the necessity of using Google Ads in 2020 is no secret, either.
-As of last year, 82% of all US paid search advertising spend in the United States went to Google Ads.
+But the necessity of using Google Ads in 2021 is no secret, either.
+As of last year, well over 85% of all US paid search advertising spend in the United States went to Google Ads.
 Translation: even if you don’t see the value in Google Ads, your competitors certainly do.

 That’s why today, we’re going to show you everything you need to know about Google Ads for your flooring business.
 Then, we’re going to walk you through setting up a Google Ads campaign of your very own!